Butternut Squash and Black Bean Turkey Chili

 Anyone else as excited about chili season as I am?!

-This Butternut Squash and Black Bean Turkey is cozy comfort food in a bowl and a delicious way to incorporate butternut squash into your diet.
+This butternut squash and black bean chili is cozy comfort food in a bowl and a delicious way to incorporate butternut squash into your diet.

-Butternut squash brings an element of Fall to this black bean turkey chili recipe.
-It is also a great source of vitamins A and C. Give me all of this delicious and nutritious chili!
+Butternut squash is a great source of vitamins A and C. It also brings a seasonal element of Fall to the chili.
+Give me all of this delicious and nutritious chili!

 Ingredients needed to make Butternut Squash and Black Bean Turkey Chili: